Butler railway station: Commissioning and opening

 Some nearby residents experienced excessive vibrations when trains passed their homes.
 178 people signed a petition saying that they and their homes were "severely and adversely impacted" by vibrations from trains.
 850 m of acoustic matting was used for the extension, but it was not used for the tracks closest to Butler station, where the complaints were coming from.
 Nalder said that computer modelling was used to determine where to place the acoustic matting, based on ground conditions, geography and track geometry.
 He also said that the PTA would monitor noise and vibrations over the coming months.
 On 12 October 2014, 50 residents gathered around the railway line to protest against the vibrations.
 Opposition leader Mark McGowan, Member for Butler John Quigley and Shadow Transport Minister Ken Travers attended the protest as well.
 McGowan said that the 850 m of matting was not enough.
 Nalder reiterated that the government was undertaking vibration monitoring.
-In December 2014, the results on noise monitoring were released.
+In December 2014, the results of noise monitoring were released.
 The monitoring found that noise and vibration levels near Butler station were within acceptable standards, but noise and vibrations were above acceptable levels at Kilkee Street, near Nowergup depot.
 The PTA said that a larger earth noise wall would be built there.

 Before opening, the projected patronage for the station was 2,000 people per day.
 The station reached that patronage nine days after opening.
 In August 2015, the station had 2,022 daily boardings, with a total of 600,000 in its first year of operation.
 Boardings on buses in the surrounding area were also up by 13% compared to before the station opened.
+In March 2018, Butler station had approximately 2,750 boardings on an average weekday, making it the seventh busiest station on the Joondalup line.